 FACTORS THAT FAVOR THE UNDER

-The wind projects to be blowing out to right at 9.9 mph in this game, the strongest of the day for bats.
+The wind projects to be blowing out to left at 8.2 mph in this contest, the third-strongest of the day for bats.